 BUYING ONLINE - Check the seller's return policy before you buy, but you can almost always return an unused stove within a certain timeframe after purchasing.
 I recommend buying your top choice, testing it at home, and returning/exchanging it if it doesn’t work quite right.
 I’ve been buying lightweight stoves online for years and I’ve yet to have any problems.
-Also, I'm a huge fan of Amazon Prime, where you can get unlimited free two-day shipping.

 In my opinion, no other stove type comes anywhere close to beating canister stoves.
 Canister stoves are the clear frontrunner for 3-season backpacking, and with good reason.
 They’re light, compact, easy to use, and they work fast.
 With a canister stove there’s no priming, pumping, or maintenance of any kind.
 Simply screw in your stove and light it up for a quick meal.